zhenga8533/pogo-calendar/README.md

 # Pokémon GO Event Calendar

-A comprehensive and polished single-page application for tracking Pokémon GO events.
-This project was built from the ground up, evolving from a simple data display into a full-featured, interactive calendar with advanced filtering, custom event management, and a modern, responsive user interface.
+A comprehensive React application for tracking Pokémon GO events and game data.
+This project evolved from a simple calendar display into a full-featured platform with interactive calendar views, data reference pages, advanced filtering, custom event management, and a modern, responsive user interface.

 ---